 The education mission of the Drexel Internal Medicine Residency program combines traditional lectures with case based learning, smaller group learning activities and state of the art simulation scenarios.
 We believe that this combination of strategies encourages the development of life-long learning skills and critical thinking while covering the vast assortment of knowledge that must be mastered for patient care.

 Every day, case-based morning report is held at both Hahnemann and Abington Memorial Hospital.
 Residents at the Hahnemann site present to their peers, attendings and chief medical residents.
-This often means presenting to our award-winning educators Dr. Howard Miller and Dr. Joseph Boselli for the hour-long conference.
+The conference is led by our chief medical residents and our award-winning educator Dr. Joseph Boselli.
 At the end of each session, residents give slide presentations on the topic of the day to the group, which improves their presentation and communication skills as well.
 Residents at Abington Memorial Hospital have a case based morning report in a smaller group setting with in-depth discussions led by a chief medical resident.

 Formal, one-hour lectures occur at 12:15 p.m. every day by faculty from various divisions and departments.
 Topics range from board-relevant issues to practical approaches in various scenarios of medical practice.
 These are broadcasted to our residents rotating at Abington also.

 Monthly evidence-based medicine research articles are presented by residents.
 The articles for discussion are chosen through database searches for common clinical scenarios encountered on the floors.
 Residents analyze the data, and learn how to integrate this knowledge into daily practice.
 The skills gleaned from the evidence-based medicine lecture series are applied practically to a bigger panel of audience.